ssfsx17/ffpnp/Jobs/RuneKnight.md

 - Attack
 - Defend
 - Charge
-- Runic - When targeted by a magic spell (regardless of beneficial or harmful), the MP is absorbed and the spell has no effect.
+- Runic - Places yourself into a Runic state.
+When targeted by a magic spell (regardless of beneficial or harmful), the MP is absorbed and the spell has no effect.
 This activation cancels the Runic.
 - Black Magic
 - Item